eshchhura/BENJAMIN/README.md

    Voice/terminal mode is still available via `bash scripts/run_jarvis.sh`.
 5. Train the spaCy based NLU model with `python scripts/train_spacy_nlu.py` (optional).
 6. To use the Rasa NLU engine instead, first train the Rasa model by running `python scripts/train_rasa_nlu.py`.
-This will place the trained model under `models/rasa_nlu/`.
+The script validates the training data, trains and evaluates the pipeline, and copies the latest model under `models/rasa_nlu/`.
 Then edit `config/config.yaml` and set `assistant.nlu_engine: "rasa"`.